 Sourdough bread is the oldest type of leavened bread on record.
 Unlike conventional bread that uses baker’s yeast to rise, sourdough is made with a sourdough starter.
-This article takes you through the various health benefits of sourdough bread.

 A sourdough starter is a culture of wild beneficial bacteria and yeast left to ferment.
 During fermentation, the flour releases lactic acid and other gases that cause your sourdough to rise.